Autumn Song

 Summary of Autumn Song

-• “Autumn Song” As a Representation of Sadness: The poem centres around the autumn season, an epitome of sadness and death.
-It begins as the poet states how it brings noticeable changes to the world.
-With its arrival, leaves from the trees begin to fall, and flowers start to die.
+- “Autumn Song” As a Representation of Sadness: The poem centers around the autumn season, an epitome of sadness and death.
+It brings noticeable changes to the world.
+With its arrival, leaves begin to fall from the trees, and flowers start to wither and die.
 After describing its harmful impacts on the environment, he details how it affects our lives.
 Our beloved nurses also die, but children continue to be born, implying the cyclical nature of life and death follows the same pattern.
-Similarly, the jocund company of the neighbourhood also becomes a rare moment.
-Everyone stands on the same track from life to end; there is no other path to follow.
+Similarly, the happy company of the neighborhood also becomes rare.
+Everyone stands on the same track from life to end, as there is no other path to follow.
 It makes other creatures suffer as well.
-They too become dumb, lifeless, and desperate.
+The losses make people numb, lifeless, and desperate.
 Even angles refuse to come to the earth, let alone the creatures.
 One can see hope, light, and happiness only in dreams.

 literary devices are powerful elements used to convey the writer’s unique ideas appealingly.
 W.H.
-Auden has used some literary devices in the poem to make it deep.
+Auden used some literary devices in the poem to make it profound.
 The analysis of the devices used in the poem is as follows.

-1. Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /e/ in “Nurses to their graves are gone” and the sound of /o/ in “From whose cold cascading streams.”
+- Assonance: Assonance is the repetition of vowel sounds in the same line, such as the sound of /oo/ in “Scrawny through a plundered wood” and the sound of /o/ in “But the prams go rolling on.”

-2. Alliteration: Alliteration is the repetition of consonant sounds in the same line in quick succession such as the sound of /f/ in “forced to freeze” and the sound of /g/ in “graves are gone.”
+- Alliteration: Alliteration is the repetition of consonant sounds in the same line in quick succession, such as the sound of /f/ in “forced to freeze” and the sound of /g/ in “graves are gone.”

-3. Anaphora: It refers to the repetition of a word or expression in the first part of some verses.
-Auden has repeated the word “Nurses…” in the first stanza of the poem to emphasize the point such as;
+- Anaphora: It refers to the repetition of a word or expression in the first part of some verses.
+For example, the word “Nurses…” is repeated in the first stanza of the poem to emphasize the point;

 Nurse’s flowers will not last,